ilya-klyuchnikov/minidef/README.md

 **Deforestation Theorem**.
 Every composition of functions with treeless definitions can be effectively transformed to a single function with a treeless definition, without loss of efficiency.

+The input to the Deforestation Algorithm is a linear term consisting of variables and functions with treeless definitions.
+The output is an equivalent treeless term and a (possibly empty) collection of treeless definitions.